 - Learn about the types of species that depend on the water at these parks.

-- And finally, explore and appreciate how water shapes our national parks.
+- Explore and appreciate how water shapes our national parks.
 Swim, boat, float, and fish in park waters to appreciate how vital water is to us all.